Why everybody struggles and it’s no one’s fault

 …people’s expectations of their own and each other’s communication abilities are wrong?

 We know there are plenty of folk – both internal communication specialists and non-specialists – who produce loads of excellent internal communications.
 Yet huge numbers of people (perhaps a majority) seem to struggle with at least some aspects of internal communication.
 And this has likely been going on for as long as organisations have existed.
 So why hasn’t it been sorted?

 Perhaps some people are so ashamed of their inabilities that they won’t admit to them?
 Or maybe, because so many people are struggling, the bar is set so low that plenty of folk might be forgiven for not recognising how much better they could be.
 Maybe it’s a bit of both.
 And it can create all manner of difficulties – which can get amplified the more senior those people become.
-So it may have a direct impact on your work.

 The Dunning-Kruger Effect

 In 1999, David Dunning and Justin Kruger at Cornell University published the results of their study into incompetence.
 Their findings showed that when there are no empirical standards against which people can evaluate their ability: